jafaryor/algorithms-and-data-structures/src/terminology.md

 * __subroutine__ is a sequence of program instructions that performs a specific task, packaged as a unit.

 * __tail call__ is a subroutine call performed as the final action of a procedure.
 If a tail call might lead to the same subroutine being called again later in the call chain, the subroutine is said to be __tail-recursive__, which is a special case of recursion.

+* __Heuristic__ is a technique designed for solving a problem more quickly when classic methods are too slow, or for finding an approximate solution when classic methods fail to find any exact solution.
+The objective of a heuristic is to produce a solution in a reasonable time frame that is good enough for solving the problem at hand.
+This solution may not be the best of all the solutions to this problem, or it may simply approximate the exact solution.
+But it is still valuable because finding it does not require a prohibitively long time.

+* __Greedy Algorithm__ is an algorithmic paradigm that follows the problem solving heuristic of making the locally optimal choice at each stage with the intent of finding a global optimum.
+In many problems, a greedy strategy does not usually produce an optimal solution, but nonetheless a greedy heuristic may yield locally optimal solutions that approximate a globally optimal solution in a reasonable amount of time.